 The amatriciana pasta is one of the many classic Italian pasta dishes.
 Like Italian cuisine in general, it is simple, made from a few quality ingredients, and definitely delicious.

 As Italian cuisine relies heavily on simplicity, all the ingredients of any traditional dish tend to be more or less essential to the success of that dish.
 Meat products, for example, are often used to bring texture and taste to the rest of the dish.
 Only small amounts are used to spice up the dish, and that is their entire purpose.
 That is why it is difficult to find products to replace meat in dishes like spaghetti all’Amatriciana or alla Carbonara.
-With this recipe, however, you can make a good vegetarian version using vegan tofu bacon.
+With this recipe, however, you can make a delicious vegetarian amatriciana version using vegan tofu bacon.
 While maybe not exactly like the original, it’s tasty and worth it for being completely meatless!

 The recipe to make tofu vegan bacon can be found here.
 We used marinated tofu and it will make your job much easier.
 Unfortunately, marinated tofu is not so widespread, so in case you can’t find it in your country, you will need to use liquid smoke.